-As you’ll know I do work in events and I also attend a lot of events so I do get to see a real mix of different types of conferences, seminars and exhibitions and I also witness many different types of delegates ranging from brilliant to totally unengaged (the thought “seriously why are you here?” often crosses my mind!).
+As you’ll know I do work in events and I also attend a lot of events, so I do get to see a real mix of different types of conferences, seminars and exhibitions and I also witness many different kinds of delegates ranging from brilliant to totally unengaged (the thought “seriously why are you here?” often crosses my mind!).

 I used social media to promote the event and my attendance at it

 I tweeted about the show, the speakers and the content.
 I took a few pictures, posted them on Facebook and also on Twitter.
 I made sure I shared all of the training content and speaker’s wisdom with my network, and I retweeted other attendee’s updates, which I was aware of because I followed the show’s hashtag.